 (min age: 5th grade) Participants will push their personal boundaries as they climb up towards the zip platform.
 Once at the platform, participants will slide off and zoom down the 400ft zipline!

-(min age: 1st grade) Using portable games and team building activities, groups will learn communication, planning, and team work while completing challenges and solving problems.
-With outcomes similar to the Team Building Course, this is a great choice during inclement weather or shorter activity times as they can be completed inside.
+(min age: 1st grade) Using portable games and team-building activities, groups will learn communication, planning, and teamwork while completing challenges and solving problems.
+With outcomes similar to the Team-Building Course, this is a great choice during inclement weather or shorter activity times as all initiatives can be completed inside.